 Pool noodles work wonders on crib railings — just ensure that they’re secured.
 Place fabric around the noodle to stop your toddler from taking a bite.
 Also, verify that they can’t get their head through the crib railings — again, soft fabric works here.

 If possible, place rugs or soft tiles around the floors.
+If there is furniture or another object nearby that could result in injury, move it.
 My toddler would always bang his head against the floor whenever he got frustrated.
 A foam pad helped immensely.

 5. Create a Safety Net